dnutiu/NucuCar/Readme.md

 ### Building and Running.

-You can build the project then run them as you would run an executable file.
+To build the project and target the Raspberry Pi you can use the following command:

 ```$xslt
-dotnet build --runtime linux-arm
+dotnet build --runtime linux-arm -p:PublishSingleFile=true
 ```
 ---